StefanSteiner/filesystem-metadata-scanner/IDE-SETUP.md

 ./run.sh --root . --depth 2
 ```

+## Common Issues

+### Package Declaration Errors
+If you see errors like "package does not match expected package src.main.java.com.example.filesystem":
+1. This means the IDE doesn't recognize `src/main/java` as the source root
+2. Run: `./gradlew cleanEclipse eclipse cleanIdea idea`
+3. In VS Code: `Cmd+Shift+P` → "Java: Reload Projects"
+4. Check the Java Project view to ensure proper source folder recognition

+### Import Resolution Errors
+If you see "import cannot be resolved" for Hyper API classes:
+1. This means the IDE doesn't see the dynamically loaded JARs
+2. Use the solutions above to generate proper IDE project files
+3. The code compiles and runs correctly regardless of these warnings

 ## Note
-The "import errors" are false positives.
+These are false positive IDE warnings.
 The application builds and runs correctly because:
 1. Gradle uses `implementation fileTree()` to load the JARs at runtime
 2. The actual Hyper API classes are available during compilation and execution
 3. IDEs sometimes can't resolve dynamically loaded dependencies until properly configured